 3. Learn second-order or distance based measures for examining point patterns

-To help us accomplish these learning objectives, we will be examining crime in a nondescript city.
+To help us accomplish these learning objectives, we will be examining the occurrence of tornadoes in Oklahoma.
+This week’s assignment questions on point pattern analysis are scattered throughout this lab.

 Installing and loading packages